CodeYourFuture/Module-JavaScript-Fundamentals/articles.md

 Is to offer a low-fidelity, structural blueprint of a website or application, focusing on the layout of content, functionality, and user experience rather than visual design elements like colors or fonts.

 1. What is a branch in Git?
+It is similar to an individual workspace where you can implement changes and explore new concepts without impacting the primary project.